Excel-projects/Excel-Timesheet/README.md

 #### UTC (Dropdown)
 * This is the timezone offset for the stored date & time values in your Google Timeline.
+* Uses a hidden sheet for the list of Timezones

 #### Apply DST (Toggle Button)
 * This will apply the daylight savings time to the Google Timeline import.